mg979/vim-packs/Readme.md

 " packadd a plugin, complete with repo address
-" note that the bang will cause the packadd command to be called *without* bang " that means that the package will be immediately be added to the runtimepath " and sourced, see ':help initialization'
+" note that the bang will cause the packadd command to be called *without* bang " that means that the package will be immediately added to the runtimepath " and sourced, see ':help initialization'
 Pack! 'vim-airline/vim-airline'